MushroomFleet/Mochi1-Video-Dataset-Builder/README.md

 1. Preprocesses videos to exact requirements
 2. Creates all necessary files in the proper structure
 3. For detailed fine-tuning instructions, refer to our [Fine-tuning Guide](tutorial/mochi-finetuning-guide.md)

-## Additional Notes

-- The tool is specifically designed for Mochi-1 training pipeline
-- Processing time varies based on hardware specifications

 ## Support